-Herbs have been used for many centuries for their use in medicine and cooking, but they also make an ideal plant for wildlife as many of them have beautiful flowers and foliage.
+Herbs have been used for many centuries in medicine and cooking, but they also make an ideal plant for wildlife as many have beautiful flowers and foliage.
 Herbs can be grown in flower borders and containers, even on a window sill.

 If you want your herbs to benefit birds and insects such as butterflies and bees, you will need them to get to the flowering stage.

-Below you will find a list of some great herbs that will attract wildlife into your garden.
+Below you will find a list of great herbs that attract wildlife to your garden.

-If you want to start growing herbs there are some great starter kits on Amazon.
+If you want to start growing herbs, Amazon has some great starter kits.

 Angelica

 Angelica is a tall, early-flowering herb that is full of nectar.
-This herb will bring in bees and hoverflies along with birds, which will feed on their seeds.
+This herb will bring in bees, hoverflies, and birds, which will feed on their seeds.

 Bergamot

-Bergamot, not to be confused with the bergamot orange, has red-pink flowers that are spiky.
-Bergamot will attract bees into your garden.
+Bergamot, not to be confused with the bergamot orange, has spiky red-pink flowers.
+Bergamot will attract bees to your garden.

 Borage